 Companies are eligible if they are UK based, have a turnover no greater than £45 million per year and must meet the other British Business Bank eligibility criteria.

 The Coronavirus Business Interruption Loan Scheme’s rules and list of accredited lenders can be accessed on the British Business Bank’s website.

 Should businesses wish to get up and running on the loan as soon as possible, then it is recommended that they reach out to their bank or finance provider to discuss the business plan with them.

-The Government website has more guidance for employers and businesses, including information relating cash grants for retail, hospitality, leisure businesses and support for larger firms.
+The government website has more guidance for employers and businesses, including information relating to cash grants for retail, hospitality, leisure businesses and support for larger firms.

 Coronavirus: payroll in times of crisis

 Many aspects of daily life have come to a standstill as a result of coronavirus; however, employer obligations to pay employees accurately and on time remain the same.

 Businesses in the hospitality, leisure and retail sector in England will be able to benefit from a business rates holiday for the 20/21 tax year, as well as cash grants.

 Properties that will benefit from the relief will be those that are occupied or mainly being used as shops, restaurants, cafes, drinking establishments, cinemas and live music venues.
 Hotels, guest and boarding premises or self-catered accommodation will also be eligible.